zondahome/SEIIEnterpriseCodeTest/README.md

 Create your own repository from this template by using the "Use this template" button.
 For more details on this step, see the [github docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

-Once you have created a new repository under your own github account containing the code from this template repo, you are ready to continue.
+Once you have created a a new repository under your own github account containing the code from this template repo, clone it down to your computer so you can work on it.

 ### Api Setup